Breast Feeding and Jaundice

 Sometimes, breastfed babies have difficulty getting rid of jaundice.
 This can lead to what's known as breastfeeding jaundice or breastmilk jaundice.
 These are two separate conditions with different causes and treatment.

 We know why babies get breastfeeding jaundice.
 It is generally from sub-optimal milk intake which causes bilirubin levels to rise.
 No one knows exactly what causes breast milk jaundice.
 Some believe it may be linked to a someone component of the breast milk, but there is no consensus.
-Fortunately, this is not a major problem for most children and mothers can still breastfeed their child even if their child develops jaundice.What is Jaundice?
+Fortunately, this is not a major problem for most children and mothers can still breastfeed their child even if their child develops jaundice.What is Bilirubin?

 When you are the parent of a newborn, everything is a big deal.
 But jaundice is a normal occurrence in newborns.
-It is particularly prevelent in preterm infants who have underdeveloped organs.
+It is particularly prevalent in preterm infants who have underdeveloped organs.
 There are several reasons as to why a baby is born with jaundice, including:

 - The newborn has a higher rate of bilirubin production due to a shorter lifespan of red blood cells and higher red blood cell concentration